- Amythyst Kiah

 - The National Reserve

 Singer-songwriter David Childers is the proverbial study in contradictions.
 A resident of Mount Holly, North Carolina, he’s a former high-school football player with the aw-shucks demeanor of a good ol’ Southern boy.
-But he’s also a well-read poet and painter who cites Chaucer and Kerouac as influences, fell in love with folk as a teen, listens to jazz and opera, and fed his family by practicing law before turning in his license to concentrate on his creative passions.
+But he’s also a well-read poet and painter who cites Chaucer and Kerouac as influences, fell in love with folk as a teen, and listens to jazz and opera.

 Ru & Henry Stansall - from Scunthorpe, Northern England - were first discovered by BBC Radio 1’s Huw Stephens and Zane Lowe (twice being named Zane’s 'Hottest Record In The World').
 The pair have since found themselves songwriting with The Weeknd, touring with George Ezra and Tom Odell, sharing material with Lana Del Rey, and recording an album produced by Rick Rubin at Shangri La Studios.
 The brothers have also performed at Coachella, Radio 1 Big Weekend, Isle of Wight, ACL & CMJ.

 From pub circuits to being on the same bill as The Rolling Stones, the Ruen Brothers have received critical acclaim.
 They have been featured in GQ, Wonderland, Notion, tmrw, Q, NME, and Burberry.
 The Los Angeles Times named them as 'Best New British Music Coachella 2015' and 'Coachella 2015: 10 Artists to catch at the fest before they get huge.’

 The Ruen Brothers have received airplay on KROQ, KCRW, ALT 98.7, BBC Radio, XFM (Radio X) and a host of independent stations across